 Our exhibition illuminates Scotland's contribution to the flourishing intellectual artistic and scientific progress of the Enlightenment.
-Runs from 21 June 2019 to 18 April 2020.
+Ran from 21 June 2019 to 18 April 2020.

 18th-century Europe was a place for investigation and debate.
 Eschewing authoritarianism, individuals questioned received wisdom and used reason and experiment to draw their own conclusions.